Stolen truck driver not shot by Saskatoon police member prior to deadly crash - Saskatoon | Globalnews.ca

 Stolen truck driver not shot by Saskatoon police member prior to deadly crash

-New information was released on Monday about a 22-year-old man who was driving a stolen vehicle and was pronounced dead at the scene of a two-vehicle crash last week.
+Police gunfire was not a factor after a man driving a stolen truck was killed in a crash last week in Saskatoon.

 On June 19, the stolen truck was spotted by Saskatoon police and the Air Support Unit (ASU) tracked it to Clearwater Place.
-There, ASU members observed three people exit the vehicle.
+There, ASU members observed three people exiting the vehicle.

 READ MORE: Man dead after stolen truck rams Saskatoon police cruiser, crashes on Circle Drive